-Supported by the Department of Pneumology and the Fondation St Luc, St Luc University Hospital and Université Catholique de Louvain, Brussels, Belgium.
-Breeding pairs of Cftrtm1EUR (F508del (FVB/129) mice were obtained from Bob Scholte (Erasmus Medical Center Rotterdam, Rotterdam, The Netherlands) with the support of European Economic Community European Coordination Action for Research in Cystic Fibrosis EU FP6 LSHM-CT-2005-018932).
+This study was supported by the Dept of Pneumology and the Fondation St Luc, St Luc University Hospital and Université Catholique de Louvain, Brussels, Belgium.
+Breeding pairs of cftr^{tm1eur} (F508del (FVB/129)) mice were obtained from B. Scholte (Erasmus Medical Center Rotterdam, Rotterdam, The Netherlands) with the support of European Economic Community European Coordination Action for Research in Cystic Fibrosis EU FP6 LSHM-CT-2005-018932).